Choose the health content that’s right for you, and get it delivered right in your inbox.

 In other words, kindness makes you happy, and happiness makes you kind.

-Kind acts and volunteerism don’t have to cost a lot of time or money.
-Volunteer at your child’s school, call a local shelter or connect with a cause that’s important to your heart.
-Pay for coffee for the person behind you or bring in your neighbor’s trash cans on garbage days.
+Kind acts and volunteerism don't have to cost a lot of time or money.
+Volunteer at your child's school, call a local shelter or connect with a cause that's important to your heart.
+Pay for the meal of the person behind you in line, or bring in your neighbor's trash cans on garbage days.
 Expressing your gratitude in any way results in the same impact: a big boost for your physical, emotional and spiritual health.